How Common Is Oral Cancer?

-According to the Oral Cancer Foundation, close to 37,000 Americans will be diagnosed with oral cancer this year.
+According to the Oral Cancer Foundation, close to 37,000 Americans will be diagnosed this year.
 Oral cancer will cause over 8,000 deaths, killing roughly 1 person per hour, 24 hours per day.

 The main reason for these grim statistics is not because oral cancer is hard to diagnose, but because it is diagnosed too late – when it is in its advanced stages.